-- Expand Shared Care Records (ShCRs/LHCRs): within each ICS and between GP practice and secondary care (2021) for social care (2022) and other settings (by 2024). - The existing legal duty to share information to be reinforced: to support direct care.
-Further legislation should be issued to better enable the proportionate sharing of data by health and care staff. - A new duty to share anonymised health data to be introduced: additional legislation so that organisations within the health and care system would share anonymous data for the benefit of the whole system. - NHSX to simplify data security guidance from central bodies and expand related e-learning.
+- Expand Shared Care Records (ShCRs/LHCRs): within each ICS and between GP practice and secondary care (2021-22 onwards) for social care (2022) and other settings (2024 onwards). - The existing legal duty to share information to be reinforced: to support direct care.
+Further legislation should be issued to better enable the proportionate sharing of data by health and care staff. - The duty to share anonymised health data: additional legislation so that organisations within the health and care system would share anonymous data for the benefit of the whole system. - NHS England to simplify data security guidance from central bodies and expand related e-learning.